 The course gives an introduction to international legal philosophy.
-The course provides basic knowledge about perspectives in legal philosophy on the character and objectives of law as a functioning element of a modern democratic society founded on the rule of law.
+The course provides basic knowledge about selected perspectives in legal philosophy on the character and objectives of law as a functioning element of a modern democratic society founded on the rule of law.
 It also gives an insight into central debates concerning the character and role of legal argumentation.

 Based on the course the student should be able to

 compare and evaluate differences between such central positions in international discourse of legal philosophy

 - identify, discuss and state opinions about the character and role of legal argumentation in a modern democratic society based on the rule of law.

 Required Previous Knowledge